gentlyventures/harboragent/docs/GENESIS_PACK_DELIVERY.md

-# Genesis Pack Delivery System
+# Genesis Mission Readiness Pack Delivery System

-This document describes the secure delivery system for the Harbor Agent Genesis Pack, including how to configure environment variables, deploy the Cloudflare Worker, and test the system.
+This document describes the secure delivery system for the Harbor Agent — Genesis Mission Readiness Pack, including how to configure environment variables, deploy the Cloudflare Worker, and test the system.

 ## Architecture Overview